Ceramic art: Terracotta (artworks)

 In addition to being a material, "terracotta" also refers to items made out of this material.
-In archaeology and art history, "terracotta" is often used to describe objects such as statues, and figurines not made on a potter's wheel.
+In archaeology and art history, "terracotta" is often used to describe objects, such as statues and figurines, that are not vessels.
 A prime example is the Terracotta Army, a collection of man-sized terracotta sculptures depicting the armies of Qin Shi Huang, the first Emperor of China.
 It is a form of funerary art buried with the emperor in 210–209 BCE and whose purpose was to protect the emperor in his afterlife.

 French sculptor Albert-Ernest Carrier-Belleuse made many terracotta pieces, but possibly the most famous is The Abduction of Hippodameia depicting the Greek mythological scene of a centaur kidnapping Hippodameia on her wedding day.
 American architect Louis Sullivan is well known for his elaborate glazed terracotta ornamentation, designs that would have been impossible to execute in any other medium.
 Terracotta and tile were used extensively in the town buildings of Victorian Birmingham, England.